Spanish orthography: History

 In 1726, most double consonants were simplified (e.g. grammatica → gramática, addicion → adición)—but the m of a prefix before the m of a root was differentiated to n in 1763 (e.g. "commover → conmover").
-And the Graeco-Latin digraphs ch, ph, (r)rh and th were reduced to c, f, (r)r and t, respectively (e.g. christiano → cristiano, triumpho → triunfo, myrrha → mirra, theatro → teatro).
+Also, the Graeco-Latin digraphs ch, ph, (r)rh and th were reduced to c, f, (r)r and t, respectively (e.g. christiano → cristiano, triumpho → triunfo, myrrha → mirra, theatro → teatro).
 This was mostly done in 1754, but some exceptions persisted until 1803.

 An earlier usage had Y as a word initial I. It is only maintained in the archaic spelling of proper names like Yglesias or Ybarra.
 Although the RAE has always used the word-initial I as needed, the use of Y is occasionally found in handwriting and inscriptions up to the middle of the 19th century.
 The usage of y for the vowel in words of Greek origin was abolished in 1754 (e.g. lyra → lira).
 The usage of y in non-word-final diphthongs was abolished in 1815 (e.g. ayre → aire).

 In early printing, the long s ſ was a different version of s used at the beginning or in the middle of a word.
 In Spain, the change to use the familiar round s everywhere, as in the current usage, was mainly accomplished between the years 1760 and 1766; for example, the multi-volume España Sagrada made the switch with volume 16 (1762).

 From 1741 to 1815, the circumflex was used over vowels to indicate that preceding ch and x should be pronounced /k/ and /ks/ respectively and not /tʃ/ and /x/, e.g. patriarchâ, exâctitud.